 Driving is not the only option.
-You can also plan motorcycle rides , biking trips and walking tours with Furkot.
+You can also plan motorcycle rides , RV trips , biking excursions and walking tours with Furkot.

 Select one of the buttons representing the mode of travel and Furkot will recalculate your trip adding automatic overnight stops to your route where necessary.
 Walking and biking modes work best with shorter trips.

 You can combine various modes of travel in one trip: for example you can drive most of the trip and plan hikes or bike rides in the middle of it.
 You can change the travel mode for a trip leg in the Plan drawer.
 In addition to driving , riding , biking and walking you can select other mode of travel for the trip leg to cover anything you like: bus, tram, train, flying saucer; you are in charge of route shape and timing.

 You can convert any trip to a round trip by changing the trip trajectory from one-way to loop back to the starting point.
 It's not like we want you to drive in circles: think about it in terms of getting back home on time.

 Round trips differ from one-way trips: their first stop is the same as the last stop.
 Furkot routes you back to your starting point, calculates the distances and times and schedules overnight stops if necessary.

 All Furkot planning features work for round trips.
 You can reorder stops, delete them or temporarily skip them.
 If you are renting a car we configure your pick-up and drop-off locations to be the same in case of round trips.

 And if you decide you want to stay on vacation forever you can always convert the round trip back to the one-way trip.
 All it takes is one click.